Amolith/willow/README.md

 ![screenshot of willow's current web UI](.files/2024-02-24.png)

-_This UI is Amolith's attempt at something simple and functional, yet still friendly and pleasant.
-Amolith is not a UX professional and would **very** much welcome input from one!_
+_This UI is Amolith's attempt at a balance between simple, pleasant, and functional.
+Amolith is not a UX professional and would **very** much welcome input from someone more knowledgeable!_

 ## What is it?